Next month’s end marks my first anniversary of owning the 2021 Model Y Long Range and, with it, my entry into the muddy realm of “driving automation.”

 Driving automation is a matter of degree.

 On any well-balanced low-tech vehicle, you can count on it to “drive itself” for a few miles on a straight, empty road.
-But if you want a car to take you home reliably even when you’re sleeping right now, get a taxi!
+But if you want a car to take you home reliably right now, even when you’re sleeping, get a taxi!
 That’s the automation level we don’t have yet — it’s just really hard.

 And that’s especially true for all existing Tesla cars, despite the fact the company is ahead of the game — or has managed to appear that way.
 So far, its Full Self-Driving feature (or even Autopilot) has been hype at best and a lie at worst, considering the names.

 In the next couple of years, you might be able to have a Tesla drive by itself most of the time under your supervision — that’s driving automation level 3 (out of 5).
-Anything more than that is close to impossible in all existing Teslas.
+Anything more than that is simply impossible in all existing Teslas.

 Don’t get me wrong.
 I’m a Tesla fan, and I enjoy driving my Model Y. But I look at its Autopilot (or FSD) as what it is: An helpful driver-assistance feature.
 Nothing more.